 Because asynchronous courses do not have a "fixed" meeting day, our week will start on Monday, and finish on Sunday.
+Each module must be completed during the week it is assigned, as designated under "Course Schedule" (below).

-• Log-in Frequency:
+Log-in Frequency: